DeSpread/story-validators-race/wave-2/submissions/submission-general-task-3.md

 prometheus_listen_addr = 26660
 ```

+You'll need to restart the Story node to allow access to the Prometheus endpoint.

 ### 4. Configure Prometheus
 Create or edit the Prometheus configuration file (`prometheus.yml`) to add scrape targets:
 ```bash